Reptiles General Health Care

 Housing requirements for reptiles vary between species, but all reptiles share some basic requirements.
 Reptile enclosures need to be kept clean and dry, so it is important to have a design that can be easily maintained.
 It is important that enclosures are secure not only to prevent the escape of the captive animals but to prevent pets and children from getting in.
 Security is obviously extremely important with snakes.
 An escaped snake turning up in your neighbour’s house is unlikely to endear them to you or make them feel sympathetic towards your unusual hobby.
 A secure, well ventilated, easily maintained enclosure is best.

 It is important that reptiles have access to a warm area and a cool area that they can move between to be able to maintain their preferred body temperature.
 Be aware that a glass enclosure left in the sun will very rapidly heat up above the temperature of the rest of the room.
 Be careful when considering where to put such an enclosure.
-In the wild many species of Tasmanian reptile enter a torpor during the colder months, during which time any prolonged disturbance such as unnecessary handling can lead to sickness as the reptile burns up energy reserves.
-If reptiles get too cold, they are unable to digest food.
-It is best to keep Tasmanian species in conditions that allow them to shut down over winter.
-This may make them rather boring “pets” but reptiles are not generally affectionate anyhow.
-If you tend to have a roaring fire at night in the same room that you keep your reptiles, their metabolism will speed up and they will require food.
+If reptiles get too cold, they are unable to digest food and make them rather boring “pets”, but reptiles are not generally affectionate anyhow.
+If you tend to have a roaring fire at night in the same room that you keep your reptiles, their metabolism will speed up, and they will require food.

 Many reptile species are naturally timid and need to have access to hiding places as otherwise they become stressed.
 Some reptiles never adapt to captivity and will always shy away at the approach of a person.
 Shelter can be provided in the form of a hollow log or a small box with an narrow entrance (a hinged lid will allow access for cleaning etc).
-Some species, like White’s skinks, are strongly territorial and may injure or even kill “strangers” introduced to their territory.
+Some species are strongly territorial and may injure or even kill “strangers” introduced to their territory.

-While most skinks can be trained to feed on fruit, baby food or dogfood, some individuals will only ever accept insects.
-It is important to vary the type of insect food presented.
+While most skinks can be trained to feed on fruit, baby food or dog food, some individuals will only ever accept insects.
+It is essential to vary the type of insect food presented.
 Ask yourself whether you have the commitment to care for these animals before you decide to keep any.